-School bus accidents are no stranger to experienced bus accident attorneys, but to families and children they are not an everyday occurrence.
-When an accident occurs, it affects those involved in many ways, particularly emotionally, psychologically and physically, perhaps for an entire lifetime for the families.
+School bus accidents are no stranger to experienced bus accident attorneys, but to families and children, they are not an everyday occurrence.
+When an accident occurs, it affects those involved in many ways, particularly emotionally, psychologically, and physically, perhaps for an entire lifetime for the families.
 Bus accident lawyers work with victims of school bus accidents to get answers to what happened and to try to achieve justice through the court system and to help find some sense of closure.

 The most recent tragic school bus accident in Chattanooga, Tennessee, has left the families of Woodmore Elementary School in shock, grieving for the loss of six young lives and more than a dozen others seriously injured.
-The nation mourns with them as shocking video and pictures of the crash are replayed on the news.
+The nation mourns with them as shocking videos and pictures of the crash are replayed on the news.
 The driver of the bus reportedly just received his commercial driver’s license in April.
 Reports state that he was involved in an accident earlier this year, and authorities are reporting that the bus driver was speeding during the tragic crash on a narrow road and flipped the bus on its side before striking a tree, nearly splitting the bus in half.
 The bus company, Durham School Services, is based in Warrenville, a suburb west of Chicago.

 Clifford Law Offices is a highly experienced personal injury and wrongful death law firm in Chicago with a national reputation in the area of bus crashes.
 Robert Clifford and Kevin Durkin, partners at the firm, have handled a number of cases, including school bus cases, where children tragically lost their lives.
 For example, a school bus was sitting on railroad tracks in suburban Chicago when a train struck the back of the bus, killing several students and injuring many more.
 Clifford Law Offices represented a number of those families and got the answers that they were seeking.
-There, as in the Chattanooga school bus crash, the National Transportation Safety Board (NTSB) was on the scene investigated the cause of the crash that included examining the “black box” that captures and saves the movement of the bus prior to the crash.
+There, as in the Chattanooga school bus crash, the National Transportation Safety Board (NTSB) was on the scene investigating the cause of the crash that included examining the “black box” that captures and saves the movement of the bus prior to the crash.
 Seven students in that tragic crash were killed in Fox River Grove.
 Clifford Law Offices settled the matter for its clients for a confidential amount.

-Kevin Durkin has represented numerous families involving Chicago Transit Authority passengers injured in bus crashes as well as the family of a child injured in a bus crash that resulted in the change in the design of school buses so that now they are equipped with an arm that extends in the front protecting children who exit and leave the bus from the front.
+Kevin P. Durkin has represented numerous families involving Chicago Transit Authority passengers injured in bus crashes as well as the family of a child injured in a bus crash that resulted in the change in the design of school buses so that now they are equipped with an arm that extends in the front protecting children who exit and leave the bus from the front.

-Buses certainly are a convenient form of public transportation – whether they be commuter buses, tour buses, airport shuttles, ski shuttle buses, casino buses or, of course, school buses.
+Buses certainly are a convenient form of public transportation – whether they be commuter buses, tour buses, airport shuttles, ski shuttle buses, casino buses, or, of course, school buses.
 As common carriers, bus drivers and bus companies owe their passengers the highest duty of care in protecting them from harm.
 School bus driving takes special training and that training must be adequate to meet that greater duty of care.
 School buses also need to be checked regularly for safe operation.
 When bus accident lawyers take on a case, the actions against a common carrier can involve the negligent conduct of the bus driver or inadequate training, or the condition of the school bus itself, such as improper maintenance or defective parts.